pvass24/aws-modernization-with-neon/content/2_ModuleTwo/21_CohostedNeonTwinDeploySetUp.md

 # Setting up your environment for a Neon Twin Deploy Workshop

-If you're already running RDS in production, migrating a live database can be a real challenge.
+If you're already running RDS in production, migrating a live database can be a challenge.
 The good news is, you don’t have to move everything over to enjoy Neon's advantages in development speed and cost efficiency for non-production databases.

 ![Neon Twin](/images/neontwin.jpg)